temujin9/mezovy/notes.md

   - It's bigger on the inside and all that
 - This is fantasy Russia, there should be at least one badass bear
   - Gnomes revere bears (from Finnish)
-  - (Sir Bearington) Fae-touched bear masquerading as human knight, [philosopher](https://imgur.com/m569leN)
+  - (Sir Bearington) Fae-touched bear masquerading as a knight, [philosopher](https://imgur.com/m569leN)
   - Hobgoblins riding grizzlies
   - Giants with tame polars as dogs
   - Bruin-hilde - female were-bear